softprops/aws-credential-rotary/README.md

 ## 🤸 usage

 This action depends on the ability to update repository secrets.
 As such it requires an GitHub api token with `repo` permissions.

-Create a personal access token with `repo` permissions,  store that in GitHub secrets, and provide that as `GITHUB_TOKEN` environment variable.
+Create a personal access token with `repo` permissions on [github.com](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or if you prefer the command line, [try octopat](https://github.com/softprops/octopat)

+Store that access token in your [GitHub repository secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), then provide that as `GITHUB_TOKEN` environment variable to the GitHub action step for aws-credential-rotary.

 This action also depends on having the ability to list, create, and delete iam access keys.
 You will need to provide at a minimum an `iam-user-name` to for the action to fetch the members access keys.

 The example below rotates credentials just before they are used